Gao Lian (writer): Career

-Professionally, Gao remained largely outside of official circles and is an example of a Buyi Wenren (布衣文人) or commoner literatus, many examples of whom lived in the 17th century.
-His writing suggests that he was a resident of Hangzhou and its celebrated West Lake with his area details.
+Professionally, Gao remained largely outside of official circles and is an example of a Buyi Wenren (布衣文人) or commoner literatus, many of whom lived in the 17th century.
+His writing suggests that he was a resident of Hangzhou with his details of the area.
 Gao’s encyclopedia, Zunsheng Bajian (遵生八笺, "Eight Treatises on the Nurturing of Life"), was first published in 1591 and reprinted at least twice more before 1620.
 The eight discourses are as follows: